-The NSA’s story has begun from the famous Japanese kamikaze attack on the Perl-Harbor.
-The National Security Agency was created as the Pentagon’s division to prevent such incidents from happening in the future, gathering information about USA’s enemies abroad.
+The NSA’s story has begun with the famous Japanese kamikaze attack on the Perl-Harbor.
+Security Agency was created as the Pentagon’s division to prevent such incidents from happening in the future, gathering information about USA’s enemies abroad.
 After 9/11 incident when the twin towers of the World Trade Center were destroyed the NSA’s priorities have started to change.
-The Agency got the wide powers in surveillance operations inside the country due to the war against terrorism claimed by the administration of George Bush and famous USA PATRIOT Act.
+The Agency got the wide powers in surveillance operations inside the country due to the war against terrorism claimed by the administration of George Bush and the famous USA PATRIOT Act.
 From now on NSA could eavesdrop to any cell phone call without getting the warrant for that if at least one of the talkers were abroad.
 And that was another huge scandal when The New York Times discovered that in fact millions of calls of ordinary Americans were intercepted.